static-frame/static-frame/README.rst

 static-frame
 =============

+Immutable and grow-only DataFrames with full static typing support and run-time type and data validation.

+Among the many Python DataFrame libraries that exist today, StaticFrame offers an alternative.

+* An immutable data-model, providing extraordinary perforamnce advantages for basic operations
+* Statically type the index, columns, and columnar types of DataFrames
+* Full support of NumPy dtypes and datetime64 units

 A library of immutable and grow-only Pandas-like DataFrames with a more explicit and consistent interface.
 StaticFrame is suitable for applications in data science, data engineering, finance, scientific computing, and related fields where reducing opportunities for error by prohibiting in-place mutation is critical.

 While many interfaces are similar to Pandas, StaticFrame deviates from Pandas in many ways: all data is immutable, and all indices are unique; the full range of NumPy data types is preserved, and date-time indices use discrete NumPy units; hierarchical indices are seamlessly integrated; and uniform approaches to element, row, and column iteration and function application are provided.
 Core StaticFrame depends only on NumPy and two C-extension packages (maintained by the StaticFrame team): Pandas is not a dependency.